Basic example#

 fig.show()

-# Adding a spillway between Reservoir 1 and Reservoir 2
+# A spillway to be used between Reservoir 1 and Reservoir 2

-# Adding a bypass between Reservoir 1 and Reservoir 2
+# A bypass to be used between Reservoir 1 and Reservoir 2

-And we do a quick control of the content on gate objects afterwards.
+And we do a quick control of the content on river objects afterwards.

 ['s_Reservoir1_Reservoir2',